San Diego Trolley: Stations

 About half of San Diego Trolley stations offer free park and ride lots.
-Most Trolley stations offer connections to MTS bus lines.
+Most trolley stations offer connections to MTS bus lines.

 Hours of operation

-The San Diego Trolley's three main lines operate regular service between 5 am and midnight, seven days a week.
-Limited service on particular segments is provided before 5 am and after midnight.
-However, there is no rail service between 2 am and 3:30 am.
+The San Diego Trolley's four main lines operate regular service between 5 am and 11:30 pm, seven days a week.
+Limited service on particular segments is provided before 5 am and after 11:30 pm.
+There is no rail service between 2 am and 4 am.
 During these hours when there is no passenger service, freight trains of the San Diego and Imperial Valley Railroad operate on the trolley's right of way.

-Service on the Blue Line operates every 15 minutes, seven days a week, with service every 7.5 minutes during weekday rush-hours; late-night service on this line runs every 30 minutes.
-The Green and Orange Lines operate service every 15 minutes on Monday–Saturday mid-days, but every 30 minutes on weekend mornings, on Sundays, and during evenings.
+Generally, trains operate every 15 minutes, seven days a week, with less frequent service during early morning and late evening hours.
+Additional service on the Blue Line between America Plaza and San Ysidro boosts frequency to every 7.5 minutes during weekdays.